Glooscap First Nation: History

 Glooscap was created in 1907 from land owned by Silas Tertius Rand, a missionary of the Micmac Missionary Society.
 Rand purchased 450 acres close to the town of Hantsport so they could make a living selling artwork in the marketplace.
 The reserve was called Horton but administered by Annapolis Valley First Nation 30 km away in Cambridge.

 In 1984, only one home and family were living in Horton, and they were not receiving adequate service delivery from Annapolis Valley First Nation.
 The Chief of Annapolis Valley First Nation, Chief Rita Smith lead the government advocacy for independence of Horton from Annapolis Valley.
-In 1984 Horton separated from Annapolis Valley First Nation and became its own independent First Nation reservation.
+In 1984 Horton separated from Annapolis Valley First Nation and became its own independent First Nation community.
 Rita Smith became Horton's first Chief.
 The community was co-founded by five families: Smith, Peters, Francis, Labrador, and Pictou.